vendia/blog/posts/2023-01-11-distributed-ledger-challenges-and-solutions.md

 Here are some example chain of custody use cases.

 - **Supply chain** – The chain of custody pattern is often referred to as "track and trace" in the manufacturing and supply chain domains.
 Because of the potential for increased supply chain optimization, increasing visibility among an original equipment manufacturer (OEM), Tier 1, Tier 2, and Tier 3 suppliers, and others is a high-value opportunity.
 - **Home loans** – Most home loans progress from origination to servicing to securitization.
-Each of those steps is, itself, a multi-step process, meaning what sounds like a simple three-step process is really a combination of three complicated, many-step processes.
+Each of those steps is, itself, a multi-step process, meaning what sounds like a simple three-step business flow is really a combination of three complicated, many-step processes.
 - **Insurance claims** – When an insurance claim is filed, multiple participants often must collect necessary information, adjudicate claims, approve payment, and reimburse the right individuals or organizations.
 Providing a detailed history for every claim, from start to finish, can make for a game-changing customer experience.

 ### Chain of custody solutions